VishalRMahajan/SFIT-MU-BE-IT-AllSemesters/Semester 4/README.md

 # Semester 4 Labs

-Welcome to the Semester 4 repository for the Information Technology Engineering program at St. Francis Institute of Technology, affiliated with Mumbai University.
-This repository contains the In-lab and Post Exp codes and outputs for various subjects including Python, Unix (OS), and Microprocessor Lab.
+Welcome to the Semester 4 directory for the Information Technology Engineering program at St. Francis Institute of Technology, affiliated with Mumbai University.
+This direcctory contains the In-lab and Post Exp codes and outputs for various subjects including Python, Network, Unix (OS), and Microprocessor Lab.

 ## Subjects Covered:
 1. **Python Lab:**